linneagyllingberg/linneagyllingberg.github.io/_pages/about.md

 **April 12, 2024, PhD in Applied Mathematics**: I have officially earned my PhD in Applied Mathematics!
 On the 12th of April, I successfully defended my PhD thesis "The Art of Modelling Oscillations and Feedback Across Biological Scales".
 The opponent was Professor Helen Byrne, from the University of Oxford.

-**April 4, 2024, Seminar**: I will give a seminar online at the Collective Behviour seminar series.
+**April 4, 2024, Seminar**: I will give a seminar online at the Collective Behaviour seminar series.

 **February 6, 2024, New preprint**: Our paper "A minimal model of cognition based on oscillatory and reinforcement processes" is now [available](https://arxiv.org/abs/2402.02520){:target="_blank"}.
 This is joint work with [Yu Tian](https://ytian.netlify.app/){:target="_blank"} and David Sumpter.